"He said to them, 'Go into all the world and preach the gospel to all creation.'"

 ✟ Glorification of materialism and consumerism.Is this a church, a mission, or a seminary?

 Yes.
 Our theological training is second to none.
 In our view, high quality biblical education and missional theology need to be available to a wider audience.
 The bible is very clear that the "church" in the bible is about a people, not a building.
 (1 Corinthians 3:9, Ephesians 2:19-22, Acts 7:48-49, Matthew 18:20, 1 Peter 2:5, Colossians 1:18, Romans 16:5, Revelation 21:3).
 Our church is a mission run by dedicated missionary theologians who understand the existential threat to Christianity in the face global demographics, declining western birth rates, and the deleterious influence of technology.
 Our tent must be bigger.
-We must invigorate those most likely to dwell in Christianity.Is the Rector ordained?
+We must invigorate those most likely to dwell in Christianity.Is there a Rector and is he ordained?

-Yes.
+Yes, we have a traditional rector who runs the mission.
 He holds multiple non-theological degrees in his lifelong professional discipline.
 Additionally, his seminary training is from the Reformed Episcopal Seminary in Orland, Pennsylvania.
 He is member in good standing of the National Association of Christian Ministers, and a licensed Chaplain.
 He serves as the Rector, Chaplain, and Lead Missionary at Westpoint Church of the Frontier.What do people wear when working with the church?

 Always.
 Our Chaplain will make himself available as needed for general spiritual counseling.
 Further, he and the church have a deep well of knowledge and can refer you to the community should you need more specialized counseling.I'm in need of marriage counseling.
 Is someone available?